 There's also the tale of the violent murder of a local man in the cellar.
 So, it's no surprise the pub has its fair share of ghost stories.

 89. Ragged School, London

-Today the building is a museum but 150 years ago it was used to educated the poorest children in the area.
+Today the building is a museum, but 150 years ago it was used to educate the poorest children in the area.
 Thousands of children passed through the school, many of whom suffered at the hands of their sadistic teachers.
 It's said it's the spirit of these children that haunt the building now.
 Countless ghost sightings and weird noises have been reported here.